UW-LCI/gradescope-flutter-testrunner/README.md

 This Dart script is designed to run Flutter tests, process the results, and generate a JSON report of the test outcomes.
 It uses Flutter's testing framework and custom extensions to adapt the results for Gradescope or similar platforms.

+Class-specific tests should *not* ever be added to this repo.

 ## Features

 - **Load Configuration**: Reads configuration from a JSON file to determine which tests to run.